 The Importance of Furnace Size

 The size of your furnace is crucial.
 If you end up with a furnace that is too small for your home, you will have uneven heating and high energy bills.
-The furnace will also have a shorter lifespan because it is working harder to heat an area that it is not equipped for.
+The furnace will also have a shorter lifespan because it is working harder to heat a larger space.

-If your furnace is too big, it can cause parts of your home to be sweltering hot and will also cycle on and off too frequently.
-This can also cause your furnace to wear out faster.
+If your furnace is too big, it can cause parts of your home to be sweltering hot or unevenly heated and lead to a failing heat exchanger.
+The furnace will also cycle on and off too frequently, causing your furnace to wear out faster.